carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .language-groovy }

 The first line in this example creates a variable `chromosome_ch`. `chromosome_ch` is a queue channel containing the four values specified as arguments in the `of` method.
 The `view` operator will print one line per item in a list.
-Therefore the `view` operator on the second line will print four lines one for each element in the channel:
+Therefore the `view` operator on the second line will print four lines, one for each element in the channel:

 ~~~
 chr1